kubevela/kubevela.github.io/blog/2021-10-10-kubevela-gitops.md

 ## For platform administrators/SREs

 Platform administrators/SREs prepares the Git repo for operational config.
-Every config config change will be traceable by that.
+Every config change will be traceable by that.
 KubeVela will watch the repo and apply changes to the clusters.

 ![alt](/img/gitops/ops-flow.jpg)